The Americans with Disabilities Act

 ADA Title III’s definition of public accommodation has been used to file lawsuits proclaiming that websites are inaccessible to those who are blind or have other disabilities.
 Through past settlement agreements between places of public accommodation and the DOJ, the DOJ has consistently supported a position that considers websites as falling under ADA.
 Recently, the DOJ has proposed a revision to the ADA, under Title III, to have “public accommodation” include services rendered through websites.

-Even though the revision has not been put into effect, under Title II and Title III of the Americans with Disabilities Act, the Department of Justice has entered into settlement agreements and lawsuits to make website accessible to people with disabilities.
+Even though the revision has not been put into effect, under Title II and Title III of the Americans with Disabilities Act, the Department of Justice has entered into settlement agreements and lawsuits to make websites accessible to people with disabilities.
 The DOJ has been outlining that websites must comply with Web Content Accessibility Guidelines (WCAG) 2.0 in order to be accessible.
 WCAG 2.0 is a set of internationally adopted web accessibility guidelines and outlines how to design and develop websites to be fully accessible to people with disabilities.
+Learn more about WCAG 2.0.

 Listed below are key terms that are prevalent and frequently used when discussing the Americans with Disabilities Act, lawsuits, and settlement agreements.